Pak Supreme Court grills PM Khan in 2014 Army Public School massacre case | Law-Order

 Imran Khan on Wednesday faced a barrage of questions at a hearing of the 2014 terror attack on an Army-run school during which the Supreme Court bench asked the Pakistan prime minister why he was negotiating with the culprits of the massacre of nearly 150 people, mostly students.

-A total of 147 people, 132 of them children, were killed when Tehreek-i-Taliban Pakistan (TTP) militants stormed Army Public School (APS) in Peshawar in 2014.
+The apex court gave a month-long deadline to the government to determine the responsibility for security failure in the horrific attack in which 147 people, 132 of them children, were killed when Tehreek-i-Taliban Pakistan (TTP) militants stormed the Army Public School (APS) in Peshawar.

-The three-judge bench — headed by Chief Justice of Pakistan (CJP) Gulzar Ahmed, and comprising Justice Qazi Mohammad Amin Ahmed and Justice Ijazul Ahsan — had summoned Khan around 10 am.
-He arrived at the court roughly two hours later, just before noon.
+The three-judge bench - headed by Chief Justice of Pakistan (CJP) Gulzar Ahmed, and comprising Justice Qazi Mohammad Amin Ahmed and Justice Ijazul Ahsan - had summoned Khan.

+The court asked Khan about the action taken after a special commission in its probe presented to the court last year reported that security failure was responsible for the attack.

 ''The satisfaction of the parents [who lost their children in the APS attack] is necessary,'' said Justice Ahsan addressing the premier.

-The chief justice asked the prime minister to inform the court of the work being done by his government regarding the APS case, the Dawn newspaper reported.
+Khan in his response said that at the time of the attack his Pakistan Tehreek-e-Insaf party was ruling in Khyber-Pakhtunkhwa and it could only provide material compensation which it did by giving monetary support to the victims' families.

-The chief justice told the prime minister that the parents of the APS victims were not seeking compensation from the government.
+The response angered the court and the chief justice remarked that the premier was rubbing salt on the wounds of the victims.

 ''Parents are asking where was the security system [that day]?
-Despite our comprehensive orders, nothing was done,'' he said.
+Despite our comprehensive orders, nothing was done,'' he was quoted as saying by the Dawn newspaper.

-The prime minister told the chief justice that a National Action Plan was introduced after the APS massacre, adding that there is ''no holy cow'' in Pakistan, Geo News reported.

-The bench said the government should listen to the parents of the APS schoolchildren and take action against the culprits.
+Khan then said that his government would take action against anyone if tasked by the court.

-''The government should take action against those involved in the Army Public School massacre,'' said the Supreme Court.
+"There is no holy cow and action will be taken against any person in the light of court orders," he said.

+Information Minister Fawad Chaudhry told the media after hearing that the court set a four-week deadline for those who had a moral responsibility to stop the attack but failed to do so and the government would follow the directives.

-Khan assured the bench that the government will fulfil the requirements of justice.
-The apex court, in turn, directed the prime minister to ensure implementation of its October 20 verdict.
+Khan assured the bench that the government will fulfill the requirements of justice.
+The apex court, in turn, directed the prime minister to ensure the implementation of its October 20 verdict.

 The prime minister told the bench that he had met the parents of the deceased children before, adding that he would continue to do it in the future.

 ''Find out why 80,000 people were killed.
-Also, find out who is responsible for 480 drone attacks taking place in Pakistan,'' Khan said.
+Also, find out who is responsible for 480 drone attacks taking place in Pakistan,'' Khan was quoted as saying by Geo News.

 ''Finding out about these things is your job, you are the prime minister.
 As the prime minister, you should have the answer to these questions…You are the prime minister, you should have answers,'' the chief justice responded.